-As established by the authority of the Holy Scriptures, we hold Baptism to be an act of initiation into the Christian Fellowship of one who, by public declaration of faith and repentance, shall affirm belief in what God's love has done in the life, death and resurrection of Jesus Christ, as well as affirming his intent to engage actively in the extension of that love.
-We also baptize children and infants who have not reached the age of accountability as an act of dedication on the part of the parents to rear such infants or children according to the teaching of Christ, trusting that when such infants or children reach the age of accountability they will confirm this act of dedication/baptism for themselves through Confirmation.
+Baptism is an act of initiation into the Christian fellowship of one who, by public declaration of faith and repentance, shall affirm belief in what God's love has done in the life, death and resurrection of Jesus Christ.
+We also baptize children who have not yet reached the age of accountability as an act of dedication on the part of the parents to rear such children according to the teaching of Christ within a church community, and trust that when such children reach the age of accountability they will confirm this act of dedication for themselves (Acts 22:12-16, Col 2:11-15, Acts 16:25-33).

 The Lord's Supper (Eucharist, Holy Communion)

-We hold the Lord's Supper to be a commemoration of the death of Jesus Christ as well as an act of dedication, fellowship and communion, first with Christ, then with one another, in Him.
-Page | 4
+The Lord’s Supper is a commemoration of the incarnation and ultimate sacrifice of Jesus.
+This sacrifice of Jesus is represented by the bread and wine/grape juice as Jesus’ body and blood given for all so that some will enter into covenant with God through the intercession of Jesus.
+This covenant is the New Covenant which Christians proclaim when they take the Lord’s Supper.
+This universal act of fellowship for the body of believers displays not only the unity we have with Christ but also with one another.
+The Lord’s Supper points us to hopeful expectation that we have with the return of Christ when every believer from every age in history will unite as one multitude to observe the wedding supper of the Lamb, our King Jesus.
+(Matt.
+26:20-30, Mark 14:18-26, Luke 22:14-23, 1 Cor.
+11:18-34)

+Unity

+In essentials unity, in non-essentials liberty, in all things charity.
+(Eph 4:1-16, John 17:20-26, 1 Cor 1:10, Eph 4:11-14, Col 3:12-17, Psalm 133:1)

 Membership

-Article 1 - Qualification
+Article 8 Qualification

-This church will welcome into its membership any person having attained the age of eighteen years and who understands and accepts its Statement of Faith and Covenant.
-This acceptance is interpreted and understood to involve responsible participation on the part of each member in the following:
+Rockland will welcome into its membership any person who understands, affirms, and agrees to live in accordance with our doctrine (stated in Articles 5-7).
+It is Rockland’s aspiration for members to grow in the following areas:

-1. Corporate worship and private devotion;
+Corporate worship and private devotion;

+Biblical community with others;

+Service in one’s giftedness in the life of Rockland;

-2. Financial support of the Church and its mission;
+Financial support of the church and its mission;

-3. The life, ministries and decisions of the Church.

-Article 2 - Reception

-Individuals shall be received into membership at a service of worship.
-Individuals may be received into membership by any of the following:

-1. On confession of faith, with baptism (if not previously baptized); or

-2. On presentation of a letter of transfer from another Christian Church; or
+Individuals may also be received into membership upon presentation of a letter of transfer from another church and affirmation of Rockland’s doctrine.

-3. Affirmation of faith.

-Article 3 - Members
+Article 9 Voting Members

-1. A voting member is any member in good standing who has attained the age of 18 years.
-Voting members are eligible to vote on all issues that are raised at a congregational meeting.
-An active member is one who attends this church regularly.
+A voting member is any member in good standing who has attained the age of 18 years.
+Voting members are eligible to vote at a congregational meeting.

-Article 4 - Discontinuation of Membership
+Article 10 Discontinuation of Membership

-By Withdrawal

-A member may on request:

-1. Be granted a letter of transfer to any Christian Church (with the particular church named therein and said letter transmitted directly to that church);

-Be made inactive by communicating to a member of the church staff.
+Membership shall be discontinued when written notice is received by the church from the member indicating the member’s intention to transfer to another church or a desire to no longer be a member of Rockland.